Best White Noise Machines for Babies (2026)

 The Hushh 2 is the improved successor with a reinforced clip, backlit buttons (key for nighttime fumbling), 6 soothing sounds including the signature Dohm fan sound, built-in timer, and amber night light.
 2026 testing confirms 34-hour battery life (up from earlier 8+ hour estimates).
 Child lock prevents curious fingers.
 Hardlaunchmom 4/5 verdict notes premium build quality despite only 6 sounds. [src1, src2, src5]

-The D11 Max replaces the older D11 for best value in 2026.
+The D11 Max replaces the older D11 for best value in 2026, and it is now the cheapest machine on this list at ~$18.
 21 no-loop sounds, 1800 mAh battery delivering 15 hours at full volume to 40 hours at one-third volume, child lock, and customized timers — all in a pocket-sized form.
 Tied with the Cymrix for #1 overall portable in Hardlaunchmom's 6-machine February 2026 head-to-head.
 Trade-off: no night light. [src1, src2]

 A previously unknown brand that punched above its weight in 2026 testing.
 21 sound modes (white noise, shhhh, rain, fan, ocean, lullaby), 60-hour battery life (highest in class), amber night light, and what reviewers describe as the “warmest, deepest” white noise tone of any sub-$30 machine.
 4.7-star Amazon rating across 130+ reviews.
 Hardlaunchmom's editor's choice for her second baby over name brands costing 50% more. [src2]

 The original white noise machine since 1962 uses an actual internal fan to produce natural, non-looping sound with depth and variation that digital recordings cannot replicate.
 Two-speed control.
-Highly rated by sleep consultants who prefer real fan noise over electronic loops. [src1, src3, src4]
+Highly rated by sleep consultants who prefer real fan noise over electronic loops.
+Note the price: the white Dohm Classic has drifted up to ~$50 on Amazon in 2026, so it is no longer the budget mechanical option it once was. [src1, src3, src4]

 Best Designer Travel: Hatch Go (~$40) — Check price